loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

 (null type)
 ```

-## 5.Undefined:
+## 5. Undefined:
-A variable that has not been assigned a value has the value undefined.
-See undefined and Undefined for more details.
+* A variable that has not been assigned a value has the value undefined.

 **Example:**<br>
 ```